This post may contain affiliate links. Please see my disclosure policy.

 Be sure to start in a distraction-free environment.

-If there’s other dogs or other things going on, nothing will hold your dog’s attention.
+If there are other dogs or other things going on, nothing will hold your dog’s attention.

 If your dog isn’t maintaining the “heel” position, go back and start at the beginning.
 Repetition is key to learning, with young dogs.